VenkMallikarjun/BENPPy/README.md

 ### 4. Quality-control plots:

 * `new_instance.boxplots()` will create boxplots of protein-, PTM- and pathway-level fold changes.
 Extremely large values indicate potential overfitting.
-Tightening (decreasing) the peptide FDR threshold (`peptide_BHFDR` arguement in `doAnalysis`) may improve overfitting.
+Tightening (decreasing) the peptide FDR threshold (`peptide_BHFDR` arguement in `doAnalysis`) or decreasing model complexity may improve overfitting.

 ### 5. Contrasts and significance testing